NewpetsOwner is reader-supported. We may earn commissions if you buy through our links.

 By paying close attention to your bird, you will be able to tell if it is happy, and you can make changes to its environment or routine if needed.

-Why do conures squawk?
+Why do conures scream?

 What does it mean when a conure purrs?